enso-org/enso/doc/design/notes-on-enso-syntax-and-semantics.md

   but this is likely to be unclear to users.
 - Instead we propose to use a keyword (e.g. `use` or `include`) to signify the inclusion of an atom inside a type definition.

+However, please note that in case there is no top-level evaluation, there is no need for any additional keyword because the inclusion syntax is not ambiguous anymore.

 > The actionable items for this section are as follows:
 >